MTCC-Plc/standards/src/libs/herald/README.md

 - `sendNotification` Meant to be used in development.
 If false is passed, notifications will not be created.
 If a list of rcnos are passed, will only create notifications for those employees.
 In production, this can be either be undefined, empty string or 'true'.

 Use `HeraldService` in your services that create notifications.
-Check [Herald API usage](https://github.com/MTCC-Plc/herald-api?tab=readme-ov-file#usage) for details of all the individual functions.;
+Check [Herald API usage](https://github.com/MTCC-Plc/herald-api?tab=readme-ov-file#usage) for details of all the individual functions.
+There is a equivalent function in this service for every herald endpoint.

 ```ts
 // random.service.ts